m0ru/bak/02a_state_of_the_art.md

 Elm^[<http://elm-lang.org/>] is a functional language who's designers set out to create something as accessible to newcomers as Python or Javascript.
 It can be used to build front-end web application (browser-less execution in node is currently being worked on).
 The original Elm-architecture was based on functional reactive programming -- i.e. using streams/observables like CycleJS' MVI (see below) that it inspired as well -- but they have since been removed to make it more accessible to newcomers.
-The current architecture^[https://guide.elm-lang.org/architecture/>], in it's basic form, requires one to define the following three functions and pass them to Elm's `Html.beginnerProgram` (that runs the app):
+The current architecture^[https://guide.elm-lang.org/architecture/>], in its basic form, requires one to define the following three functions and pass them to Elm's `Html.beginnerProgram` (that runs the app):

 * `model : Model`, that initializes the app-state.